The Feeling Good Therapist - Advanced CBT for Depression and Anxiety with Dr. David Burns - An Intensive Workshop for Therapists

 The Feeling Good Therapist highlights Advanced CBT for Depression and Anxiety with Dr. David Burns - An Intensive Workshop for Therapists with host, Richard Lam, LMFT, featuring Amber N. Warner, LCSW

-Amber shares how attending her first 3.5-day intensive therapy training workshop on how to become a cognitive behavioural therapist in 2017 was life-changing, highlighting the supportive environment and the diverse group of attendees, including various mental health professionals.
+Amber shares how attending her first 3.5-day intense therapy training workshop on how to become a cognitive behavioural therapist in 2017 was life-changing, highlighting the supportive environment and the diverse group of attendees, including various mental health professionals.

 She discusses her three major takeaways: learning about Team-CBT's effectiveness, witnessing live demonstrations, and understanding the importance of addressing self-defeating beliefs.
 Amber emphasizes the value of personal application of the skills learned and the positive reframing of negative emotions.